gumonet/gumonet-image-optimization/README.md

 ## Instructions
 1. Clone the repo
 2. Execute `$ npm install`
-3. Put the images to process in originals folder
+3. Put the images to process into a new folder called **originals**
 4. Run `$ npm index.js`